Opentrons/opentrons/api/docs/v2/new_labware.rst

 .. note::

     Code snippets use coordinate deck slot locations (e.g. ``'D1'``, ``'D2'``), like those found on Flex.
 If you have an OT-2 and are using API version 2.14 or earlier, replace the coordinate with its numeric OT-2 equivalent.
-For example, Flex slot D1 corresponds to slot 1 on an OT-2.
+For example, slot D1 on Flex corresponds to slot 1 on an OT-2.
 See :ref:`deck-slots` for more information.

 *************
 Labware Types